 - Inline Definitions

 Let's take a look at the lesson on the properties of triangles:

 First off, notice Mathigon doesn't render the entire lesson.
-It breaks the lesson down to digestible steps.
+It breaks the lesson down into digestible steps.
 Only after the reader completes a task does it render the next step.
 There are two advantages: